eazypau/eazypau/README.md

 ### Hi there 👋
 ### My name is Po :smile:
-#### A full time mechanical engineer by day  , Leanrning to code by night
+#### A full time mechanical engineer by day  , Leanrning to code by night.
 #### In pursue to land a job as front-end web developer in near future :bulb:
 #### Currently learning the following languages & frameworks:
 - HTML